coolnikitav/CodingLearning/verilog/00-review-questions.md

 4 - What is meant by logic synthesis?

-Logic getting synthesized into hardware layout.
+Logic synthesis is the process of transforming an electronic circuit design description into a gate-level netlist.

 3 - How is rise, fall and turnoff delays represented in Verilog?